 Participants must register for their spot before class.
-Sign up using our calendar below or on the RGPro Connect app on IOS or Android.
+Sign up using our calendar below or on the Pebble Climbing app.

 Our class booking window is 3 days to ensure you have an opportunity to get into the classes you want and that your life’s schedule doesn’t change too much between now and then.
-There is a $5 charge for each no-show or late cancellation (less than 12 hours notice).
-If you have signed up for a class and you know you won’t be able to attend, please log in to your Rock Gym Pro account online and cancel your registration at least 12 hours prior to the class time to avoid a charge and to give the spot to someone else.
+There is a $5 charge for each no-show or late cancellation (less than 8 hours notice).
+If you have signed up for a class and you know you won’t be able to attend, please go to your original point of registration and cancel your registration at least 8 hours prior to the class time to avoid a charge and to give the spot to someone else.
 Questions or concerns related to this fee can be directed to Yoga Instructor Steph Nally at stephanie.nally@thefrontclimbingclub.com

 Accommodation Requests